Mormo: Bugbear

-The name of "Mormo" or the synonymous "Mormolyceion" was used by the Greeks as a bugbear or bogey word to frighten children.
+The name "Mormo" or the synonymous "Mormolyceion" was used by the Greeks as a bugbear or bogey word to frighten children.

 Some of its instances are found in Aristophanes.
-The poetess Erinna, in her poem The Distaff, recall how her and her friend Baucis feared Mormo as children.
+The poet Erinna, in her poem The Distaff, recalls how her and her friend Baucis feared Mormo as children.

 Mormo as an object of fear for infants was even recorded in the Alexiad written by a Byzantine princess around the First Crusade.

 Modern interpretations

 A mormo or a lamia may also be associated with the empusa, a phantom sent by the goddess Hekate.